Balanced Meals Made Simple

 Most young kids prefer small portions of several different, colorful foods on their plate.
 Variety also gives them plenty of choices—all of them good!

 Our top serving suggestions:

-- Slice food into small pieces to help your toddler learn to feed himself.
+- Slice food into small pieces to help your toddler learn to feed themself.

-- Put just a spoonful of each food on your toddler’s plate so he’s not overwhelmed.
+- Put just a spoonful of each food on your toddler’s plate so they're not overwhelmed.

-- Let him choose whether to ask for more of any food on the table.
+- Let them choose whether to ask for more of any food on the table.

-Remember: Don’t put anything on the table you don’t want him to eat.
+- Avoid putting anything on the table you don’t want them to eat.

-The goal is to serve your entire family the same meal.
-If your toddler refuses to eat, resist the urge to be his short-order cook.
+If your toddler refuses to eat, resist the urge to be their short-order cook.
 You are too busy for that!
-Plus, it can encourage picky eating, it teaches him that he’s not really expected to eat what you prepare, and he learns that complaining will give him what he wants.
+Plus, being a short-order cook can encourage picky eating.
+It teaches your toddler that they're not really expected to eat what you prepare and that complaining will ultimately get them what they want.

-Remember, your child’s body is naturally programmed to eat right.
-When you consistently plan and serve balanced meals, you’re giving your child the structure he needs to decide how much to eat—and to enjoy the same healthy foods his parents eat.
+Your child’s body is naturally programmed to eat right.
+When you consistently plan and serve balanced meals, you’re giving your child the structure they need to decide how much to eat—and to enjoy the same healthy foods their parents eat.